LadybugRiders/bumblebee/README.md

-bumblebee
+Bumblebee
 =========

-Template project using LadybugEngine with Phaser
+Template project for LREditor.

 By the LadybugRiders